bytecraftoy/aalto-2022/README.md

 2. Clone this repository by running: `git clone https://github.com/bytecraftoy/aalto-2022`.

-3. Fetch the aalto-2022-proxy submodule by running `git submodule init` and `git submodule fetch` inside the aalto-2022 folder.
+3. Fetch the aalto-2022-proxy submodule by running `git submodule init` and `git submodule update` inside the aalto-2022 folder.

 4. Copy the sample files inside aalto-2022/docker_deploy/ and aalto-2022/docker_deploy/db/ with new names that don't include the "-sample".
 For example, aalto-2022/docker_deploy/.backend-env-sample should be copied to aalto-2022/docker_deploy/.backend-env.